jsoulier/slime_molds/README.md

 For each pixel in the image, an "agent" is created.
 The pixel is mapped to a palette of 7 colors giving 7 different species.
-In a compute shader, agents flock towards agents of the same species and away from agents of differing ones.
+In a compute shader, agents move towards agents of the same species and away from agents of differing ones.

 ### Building